CISecurity/CCPA-Docs/docs/Configuration Guide.md

 | Windows Domain User/Password      | jsmith/qw3rty |
 | SQL Server Database User/Password | db_user/db_pass |
 | Instance Name                     | InstanceName |

-**Windows Authentication**

-Windows Authentication Mode allows a user to connect to a SQL Server instance through a Microsoft Windows user account.
-This mode allows domain user account information to be supplied in order to establish a connection.
-The following JDBC connection string would be valid for establishing a connection using the above example information:

-	jdbc:jtds:sqlserver://CIS-SERVER:1433/TestDB;domain=WIN-DOMAIN;user=jsmith;password=qw3rty;instance=InstanceName

-Windows Authentication Mode may also be used against databases running on machines not joined to a domain (standalone servers).
-When authenticating with Microsoft Windows user accounts to non-domain joined servers, substitute in the computer name for the domain.
-For example, if the name of the standalone server is `SQLSERVER`, the JDBC connection string would look as such:

-	jdbc:jtds:sqlserver://CIS-SERVER:1433;DatabaseName=TestDB;domain=SQLSERVER;user=jsmith;password=qw3rty;instance=InstanceName

-**NOTE**:  When connecting to a SQL Server using Windows Authentication, a common error message indicates that “the user is attempting to log in from an untrusted domain” (or similar message).
-In order to resolve this issue, add the **`useNTLMv2=true`** property/value:

-	jdbc:jtds:sqlserver://CIS-SERVER:1433;DatabaseName=TestDB;domain=SQLSERVER;user=jsmith;password=qw3rty;instance=InstanceName;useNTLMv2=true

-**SQL Server Authentication**

-SQL Server Authentication provides the ability for connections to a database instance to be made using trusted username and password information, allowing SQL Server to perform the authentication itself by checking to see if a SQL Server login account has been setup and if the password matches one previously recorded for that user.
-The following JDBC URLs would be valid for establishing a connection using the above example information:

-	jdbc:jtds:sqlserver://CIS-SERVER:1433/TestDB;user=db_user;password=db_pass;instance=InstanceName

-or

-	jdbc:jtds:sqlserver://CIS-SERVER:1433;DatabaseName=TestDB;user=jsmith;password=qw3rty;instance=InstanceName

-**Integrated Security**

-The current jtds SQL Server driver and CIS-CAT Pro Assessor v4 do support use of `IntegratedSecurity` in the connection string.
-However, when using SSL=request or SSL=required, JRE or OpenJDK 11 must be utilized.

-An example connection string could look like below:

-	jdbc:jtds:sqlserver://localhost/TestDB;user=jsmith;password=qw3rty;instance=InstanceName;integratedSecurity=true;

-**Dynamic Ports**

-CIS-CAT Pro supports only local assessments when dynamic ports are configured.
-In order for the configuration assessment to be successful, the following must be in place:

-- CIS-CAT Pro Assessor resides on the database host machine (local)
-- The Microsoft SQL Server `named instance` option is utilized as opposed to `default instance`
-- SQL Server Browser enabled
-- UDP 1434 (SQL Server Browser) and sqlserver.exe [opened on firewall](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access?view=sql-server-ver15)

-Modify the connection string by replacing the `Server Name` with `localhost` like the below example:

-	jdbc:jtds:sqlserver://localhost/TestDB;user=jsmith;password=qw3rty;instance=InstanceName

-**NOTES**:

-- The default port number for MS SQL Server databases is `1433`.
-Dynamic ports supported for local assessments only.
-- The full set of connection properties supported by jTDS can be found at [http://jtds.sourceforge.net/faq.html#urlFormat](http://jtds.sourceforge.net/faq.html#urlFormat).

 Kubernetes Assessment
 ----------------------------------